coinapult/lamassu-coinapult/README.md

 It is recommended that your machine be on version 0.4.13 or higher.
 Please contact [support@lamassu.is](mailto:support@lamassu.is) to arrange an update.

 Additionally, it is suggested that you run the plugin with the latest lamassu-server.
-After your machine has been updated to 0.4.13, you may run the upgrade script found here: https://github.com/lamassu/lamassu-install/tree/two-way#to-upgrade
+After your machine has been updated to 0.4.13, you may run the server upgrade script found here: https://github.com/lamassu/lamassu-install/tree/two-way#to-upgrade

 Installing
 ==========